 Entire property per week: € 7.500, breakfast included

 Single room per day: € 140, breakfast included

 Single room per week: € 800, breakfast included

-The prices displayed are per room in 2 beds - during the winter season we do not accept bookings for 1 room for 1 night
+The prices shown are per room with 2 beds - during the winter season reservations for 1 room for 1 night are not accepted

 Groups starting from 15 people: € 6

 Guided tour: € 25